Nakhi people: Art and architecture

 There are many arts that are native to the Nakhi people, such as the rarely seen Nakhi handmade embroidery, Dongba painting, Dongba wooden carving and so on.
 Much of the wood carving that characterizes Nakhi houses are made by Bai craftsmen today.
-Absorbing architectural styles of the Han, Nakhi houses are built in a standard Han style of one courtyard with one, two, three or four buildings around it, sometimes with linked adjoining courtyards.
+Absorbing architectural styles of the Han, Nakhi houses are built in a standard Han style of one courtyard with one to four buildings around it, sometimes with linked adjoining courtyards.
 The mud brick and wood structures have been described at first sight as crude and simple in appearance, but a closer inspection reveals elaborate and delicate patterns on casements and doors, elegant pillars and pillar supports, and a very comfortable and airy living environment.

 Nakhi temples are decorated on the interior with carvings on poles, arches and wall paintings that often exhibit a unique combination of Dongba and Buddhist influences.
 The decorations include depictions of episodes from epics, dancers, warriors, animals and birds, and flowers.
 The mural paintings depict Dongba gods, and stylistically are derived from Han Chinese interpretations of Tibetan Buddhist themes.
 A good example is the Delwada Temple.